ovis-hpc/readthedocs/docs/source/ldms-streams.rst

 Kokkos
 ***********************
 * Appropriate Kokkos function calls must be included in the application code.
 Add the following environmental variables to your run script to push Kokkos data from the application to stream for collection.

+**What Is Kokkos?**

+A C++ parallel programming ecosystem for performance portability across multi-core, many-core, and GPU node architectures.
+Provides abstractions of parallel execution of code and data management.

+**What Is The kokkosConnector?**

+A Kokkos-LDMS functionality that utilizes LDMS Streams to collect Kokkos related data during runtime.
+Kokkos sampler controls the sampling rate and provides the option to sample data using a count-based push.
+It then formats the data to a JSON message and *publishes* it to an LDMS streams interface.

 .. code-block:: RST